cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 For this app, only the ``browse`` intent requires entity recognition.
 This intent supports the following entity types:

    - ``cast`` — The name of an actor.
-   - ``country`` — The name of the country of origing of a movie or TV show.
+   - ``country`` — The name of the country of origin of a movie or TV show.
    - ``director`` — The name of a director.
    - ``genre`` — The name of a video genre.
    - ``sort`` — How the users want to sort the results: by most recent, most popular, etc...